Ron Arra Surf Pro

 "Review of Surfcasting Lessons with Ron Arra - It was a good introduction to the sport of surfcasting, the rods to use and not to use, how to tie fishing lines, the lures to use, and where to look for (inlets, bird activity) when you are fishing.
 I would highly recommend anyone who loves to fish to try this out because it's a good skill to learn and have." - Nicolas

-Beyond the Cast
+Beyond the Basics

 Customer Review